What is a product coach?

 How old is the role?

-As product functions maturity grows, there was an increase in product-led organizations, commonly where organizations move from digital projects to products.
+As product function maturity grows, there was an increase in product-led organizations, commonly where organizations move from digital projects to products.

 This has created a growing requirement of experienced product people who are able to work across an organization.